 Pattern identification tasks often favor clear segregation by class, which means that techniques which incorporate cluster enclosing surfaces can be helpful.
 In some situations, the labeled classes in each data set can be considered as ground truth.
-For such cases, Poco et al. [33] developed a 3D projection method by generalizing the LSP technique from a 2D to a 3D scheme.
-A non-convex hull (of each cluster) that is computed from a 3D Voronoi diagram of the cluster points is illustrated in Fig. 4(a).
+For such cases, Poco et al. (Poco et al., 2011) developed a 3D projection method by generalizing the LSP technique from a 2D to a 3D scheme.
+A non-convex hull (of each cluster) that is computed from a 3D Voronoi diagram of the cluster points is illustrated in Figure 2(a).
 This representation, when it is possible to construct, is both accurate and satisfying to users, compared to other techniques.